mleshen/migrationissue/src/pages/pieces/interviews/prudence-flint.md

 __*Many of your pieces take place in a world of similar pastel colors, flat surfaces, and distorted perspectives.
 Would you say your work is inspired by Surrealism?*__

 I’m interested in psychology and literature.
-I am especially interested in art brut and naïve art and early renaissance painting.
+I am especially interested in art brut and naïve art and early renaissance painting.<br /><br />

-		What advice do you have for other artists who struggle with self-doubt?
+__*What advice do you have for other artists who struggle with self-doubt?*__

 I don’t think you can escape the self-criticism.
 You’ve got to learn to manage it and use it constructively.
 The critical voice is necessary for the growth of the work.
 You need the critical voice to stay on track, to problem solve and to make change happen.
 You need to get to know what your deep interests are and then work from there.